-(Last Updated 2/4/2022) Description and review of Federalist Public House & Beer Garden, a casual pizza and craft beer open-air restaurant and bar.
+(Last Updated 8/15/2023) Description/review of Federalist Public House & Beer Garden, a pizza and craft beer taphouse located in Midtown Sacramento.
+NEW: See “Update” below – new name and website.

 Federalist Public House & Beer Garden opened in 2014 in what had been the back yard of the Maldonado Midtown Sacramento family home.
-The open-air restaurant is housed in several large navy-blue shipping containers.
+The open-air restaurant/bar is housed in several large navy-blue shipping containers.

-In addition to a variety of California craft beers, beverages include cider, wine and sangria.
+In addition to a variety of craft beers, beverages include cider, wine and sangria as well as assorted non-alcoholic options.
 Beverages are served in varied sizes of canning jars – a rustic touch.

 You will find approximately a dozen craft beers on tap on any given day.
 All beers served are from California, many of which are produced in Northern California.
 You can check out what is on tap that day on their website.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 Six of us met shortly after 5:00 p.m. to enjoy a beverage and a bite to eat on a recent Friday.
 One friend and I arrived right around the same time and joined the short line at the counter to order and pay for our meal.

 Both of us ordered from the Small Bite menu.
 Having had a late lunch, my friend ordered the Polenta (sautéed tomatoes and mushrooms, cashew crème, arugula pesto, creamy marinara, fresh basil) (V) ($12).
 I ordered the Pizzetta (fig jam, arugula pesto, pickled veggies) ($15).
-Both of us ordered the small red sangria.
+We each also ordered a small red sangria.

 While it had been raining the day before, the sky was clear and the weather mild, so we chose an outside picnic table that would accommodate our group.
 It did not take long before all six of us were seated.